pdns/russian-vocab-spelling-practice/README.md

 # russian-vocab-spelling-practice
-A web app study aide for my Russian course.
+A client-side web app study aide for my Russian course.
+The app asks for the Russian translation of English words/expressions.
+The vocabularies are partitioned by the units/chapters of our course textbook, *Road to Russian: Russian Language Textbook For Beginners, North American Edition*.

+Made with React.js and Bootstrap.